DHBW-FN-TIT20/Lost/.github/CONTRIBUTING.md

     - **examples:**
         - not 'added x', choose 'add x'
         - not 'fixed bug y', write 'fix bug y'
-- Try to be short and precise in the heading of the commit
+- Try to be short and precise in the heading of the commit.
-- Use the extended text to give more information
+- Use the extended text to give more information.